MicrosoftDocs/bot-docs/articles/bot-framework-azure-templates-overview.md

 #Overview of bot templates

 Bot templates are the quickest way to get your first bots up and talking.
-They are based upon Azure Bot Service and is powered by <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference" target="_blank">Azure functions</a>.
+They are based on Azure Bot Service and is powered by <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference" target="_blank">Azure functions</a>.

 There's no need to use a desktop code editor.
 The online Azure editor is all you need.
 Keep in mind, though, that the Azure editor does not allow you to add new files or rename and delete existing files.

 If you need to manage the files, you should set up [continuous integration](bot-framework-azure-continuous-integration.md), which would let you use the IDE and source control of your choice (for example, Visual Studio Team, GitHub, and Bitbucket).
 Continuous integration will automatically deploy to Azure the changes that you commit to source control.
 Once you have set up continuous integration, you can [debug your bot locally](bot-framework-azure-debug.md).

 > [!NOTE]
 > After configuring continuous integration, you will no longer be able to update the bot in the Azure editor.